Seaspeed: Dover hoverports

 Seaspeed began operating from Dover's Eastern Docks.
 British Rail built a new hoverport at the Western Docks, which opened for service in July 1978 (costing some £14 million compared to the original estimate of £8 million).
 The aim was twofold.
 One, to cater for the increase in the fleet capacity to four, with the prospect of two new French hovercraft entering the fleet, as well as to handle additional passenger volumes via the extended SR.N4s.
 Seaspeed would thus be able to compete with Hoverlloyd's operations in Pegwell Bay.
 Two, to provide a direct rail link to London and attract business class professionals, a rail connection was envisaged, similar to that at Boulogne Le Portel which had been developed in 1968.
 In the event, only one of the French vessels was deemed fit for purpose and it retired early in 1983, plagued by malfunctions and limitations.
-Moreover, the direct rail link via Dover Priory never materialised and a bus service ran to and from the station instead.
+Moreover, the direct rail link via Dover Western Docks never materialised and a bus service ran to and from the station instead.
 The terminal was officially opened by the Duke of Kent in September 1981.